 Fortunately, in our experience the right SAM strategy and tools like IBM’s ILMT can do several things, all of them good:

 - Help you avoid audit penalties

 - Save you 100s of man hours in prep time and data-gathering via ILMT-triggered automated monitoring and quarterly reporting

 - Identify instances of under-utilization where license fees can be lowered at renewal points

 Lower licensing costs via smart strategies like sub-capacity licensing

 - Streamline and simplify the tasks of managing growing list of software applications and licensing rights

 Questions about the best way to identify and turn your potential software licensing gaps or under-utilization instances into bottom line savings?
 REMEDI offers more than two decades of helping clients extract the most value from their EDI and integration software.

-Feel free to reach out to schedule a free one-on-one, 30-minute session to learn how to complete your own integration system HealthCheck, including the must-have elements of a SAM strategy.
+Feel free to reach out to schedule a free one-on-one, 30-minute session to review your integration strategy, including the must-have elements of a SAM plan.